keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/index.md

-  * [Use the Keptn automatic app discovery capability](#use-keptn-automatic-app-discovery) that enables the observability features provided by the Lifecycle Toolkit for existing applications, without requiring you to create any Keptn-related custom resources.
+  * [Use the Keptn automatic app discovery capability](#use-keptn-automatic-app-discovery) that enables the observability features provided by the Lifecycle Toolkit for existing applications, without requiring you to manually create any KeptnApp resources.

 ## Enable target namespace